GRACeFUL-project/DSL-WP/README.md

 workpackage "Domain-Specific Languages for System Dynamics Models" in the EU-project [GRACeFUL](https://www.graceful-project.eu/).

+## Deliverable D4.4: Testing and verification framework

+The fourth deliverable (D4.4) of work package 4 presents a framework for testing and verifying communicating systems.
+The work leading up to this deliverable is within Task 4.5 ``Build a testing and verification framework for Rapid Assessment Tools (RATs)''.

+The GRACeFUL testing and verification framework is based on three
+parts: declarative programming with strong types (in Haskell), property-based testing in general (using QuickCheck), and the SessionCheck tool for testing communicating systems in particular.
+The strong type system of Haskell and the property-based testing tool QuickCheck are off-the-shelf techniques developed by others but adapted for GRACeFUL by WP4.
+The main new contributions were Typed Values (described in Section~\ref{sec:verification}), SessionCheck (described in Section~\ref{sec:SessionCheck}), and property-based testing of GRACe programs (described in Section~\ref{sec:GCMP}).

+TODO: Change section references to links to the software components.

 ## 2017-12-11/12: "GSS in H2020 and beyond" event in Brussels

 [Keynote by Patrik Jansson](http://www.cse.chalmers.se/~patrikj/talks/Jansson_GSS_Applications_keynote.pdf)